DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 With a Jupyter notebook
 ~~~~~~~~~~~~~~~~~~~~~~~

 Another approach is to define the dataflow in a module (e.g., ``my_dataflow.py``) and reload the Driver in a Jupyter notebook.
-This allows for a more interactive experience when you want to inspect results of functions as you're developing.
+This allows for a more interactive experience when you want to inspect the results of functions as you're developing.

 By default, Python only imports a module once and subsequent ``import`` statements don't reload the module.
 We use ``importlib.reload`` to reload ``my_dataflow`` before rebuilding the Driver.